snowdrop/helm/README.md

 $ helm upgrade my-custom-chart .
 ```

-After the deployment is finished, we will see two Spring Boot applications up and running in Openshift.
+After the deployment is finished, we will see two Spring Boot applications up and running.

 ### spring-boot-example-rest-http